x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-hybrid-modern-auth.md

 2. **Fully powered by Microsoft Cloud**: The on-premises mailbox data is synchronized into Exchange Online, which provides the benefits of security, privacy, compliance, and transparent operations that Microsoft commits to in the [Microsoft Trust Center](https://microsoft.com/trustcenter).

 3. **OAuth protects users' passwords**: Outlook uses hybrid Modern Authentication (OAuth) to protect users' credentials.
 Hybrid Modern Authentication provides Outlook with a secure mechanism to access the Exchange data without ever touching or storing a user's credentials.
 At sign-in, the user authenticates directly against an identity platform (either Azure Active Directory or an on-premises identity provider like ADFS) and receives an access token in return, which grants Outlook access to the user's mailbox or files.
-At no time does the service have access to the user's password.
+The service never has access to the user's password.

 4. **Provides Unique Device IDs**: Each Outlook connection is uniquely registered in Microsoft Intune and can therefore be managed as a unique connection.